Soccer for 3 & 4-year-olds (Fun Games)

 Soccer Classes and Programs for 3 & 4 Year-Olds

-A small amount of knowledge of the game combined with fun games and enthusiasm is enough to coach most kids at this level.
+For 3 and 4-year-old soccer players, a handful of interested parents might not need a real coach.
+Small knowledge of the game combined with fun games and enthusiasm is enough to coach most kids at this level.

-This gives kids their first introduction to competitive sports, although the emphasis is generally placed on participation rather than winning.
+These programs may also be affiliated with a league where teams play against each other.
+This gives kids their first introduction to competitive sports, although the emphasis is generally on participation rather than winning.

 Here are some of the most popular classes and programs around.
 Check and see if they’re in your area and if they offer the kind of soccer that your child will love;